-For most people, diagnosing engine problems, is not always easy and can be scary to even think about.
+For most people, diagnosing engine problems, is not easy.
+And, can be scary, to even think about.

-That’s why, our fear of the unknown, is what makes engine problems, so terrifying.
+That’s why, our fear of the unknown, is what makes engine problems, so scary.

 So, if you own a car, there are a few common engine problems, that every driver runs into sooner or later.

 So, it turns out, there are a few common engine problems, that seem to affect engines on a regular basis.
 Not all drivers have the ability to diagnose and properly fix, whatever engine problems that might come up.
-Consequently, knowing the signs and symptoms, of some of the most common engine problems; can save you time and money.
-However, not all engine problems are serious and some, can be remedied relatively quickly.
+Consequently, knowing the signs and symptoms, of some of the most common engine problems, can save you time and money.
+However, not all engine problems are serious and some, can be fixed relatively quickly.